 The Karri log was transported in three sections from Donnelly River in Western Australia’s south-west to Kings Park.
 Estimated to be 363 years old when felled, the log was 32 metres in length and weighed 110 tonnes.

 Various attempts were made to preserve the log over the years with little success.
 Internal rot was causing the log to subside in places, causing safety concerns.
-It was removed on 8 October 2001.
+It was removed on 8 October 2001 and converted to mulch for recycling into the garden beds of Kings Park.

 The log was not replaced.
 However, the Botanic Gardens and Parks Authority has planted more than 300 karri trees in the Botanic Garden for future generations.